 Kevin Wong

-The studies Brauer et al. 2016 (BE) and Hancock et al. 2011 (HE) has similar overarching goals to determine if species inhabiting large geographical and environmental ranges have genomic variations that enable them to adapt to differing conditions.
+The studies of Brauer et al. 2016 (BE) and Hancock et al. 2011 (HE) seek to determine if species inhabiting large geographical and environmental ranges have genomic variations that enable them to adapt to differing conditions.
 Even though both studies have similar objectives; the study system, approaches, and results were drastically different.
-BE focused on Nannoperca australis, an endangered freshwater perch with low dispersal potential, subsequently resulting in low genetic diversity and strong population structure between demes.
-Contrastingly, HE used a high-dispersal system, Arabidopsis thaliana, over a large distribution range and determined variant changes on loci that strongly correlated with climate.
+BE focused on Nannoperca australis, an endangered freshwater perch with low dispersal potential with low genetic diversity and strong population structure among demes.
+Contrastingly, HE used a high-dispersal system, Arabidopsis thaliana, over a large distribution range and determined variant changes on loci that strongly correlate with climate.
 As both studies try to correlate genomic variation with climate or environmental differences, I will compare and contrast the following concepts: (1) the experimental design, (2) isolation of environmental variables, (3) determination of genetic variation, and (4) correlating the environmental variables to the genomic variations.

 1. Experimental Design

-HE performed a genome-wide scan of A. thaliana, in addition to a common-garden experiment, to determine loci under selection that may lead to climate adaptation.
+HE performed a genome-wide scan of A. thaliana across geography?, in addition to a common-garden experiment to determine loci under selection that may allowed adaptation to different climates.
 948 accessions of A. thaliana across the native Eurasian range and 40 climate variables were analysed to understand the genetic variation across environmental ranges.
 BE used 263 N. australis individuals from 25 locations across the distribution range in the Murray-Darling Basin (MDB) in Australia.
 40 climate variables were also chosen in this study, as they were important environmental predictors for N. australis.
 A. thaliana has a high dispersal potential, indicating high gene flow between populations and a large distribution range across Eurasia.
 N. australis, however, is a low-dispersal species with isolated population across the MBD.
 Therefore, it is expected for genetic drift to be the main driver behind adaptive changes in N. australis, and mechanisms like hard-sweeps for A. thaliana.

 2. Isolation of Environmental Variables

-HE used a climate correlation analysis (pairwise Pearson Correlation) to eliminate extraneous variables and only retain ecologically relevant variable.
+HE used a correlation analysis (pairwise Pearson Correlation) to eliminate extraneous variables and only retain ecologically relevant variables.
 BE binned all environmental variables into 5 categories and used a Variance Inflation Factor (VIF) analysis to eliminate correlated variables within categories.
 Using Principal Component Analysis (PCA), the variables with eigenvalues greater than 1 (i.e. no correlation with other variables) were kept for the genotype-environment association analysis.
 The BE study had a more rigorous and less biased approach in eliminating correlated variables than HE, which could influence downstream analyses and results.

 3. Detecting Genetic Variation